Social instability will get us long before AI does.”

 The world doesn’t mind you winning as long as you’re not the only one who does.

 Rapelang tied a neat bow on Sipho’s original message that we can build businesses that make money and do good, and that these concepts are not mutually exclusive.
-She also dominated the panel discussion (despite being flanked by none other than Malcolm Gladwell and will.i.am), dropping a soundbite that reminded us all of our context, and the priorities we should hold closest to our hearts, when she said that social instability will get us long before AI does.
+She also dominated the panel discussion (despite being flanked by none other than Malcolm Gladwell and will.i.am).
+She dropped a soundbite that reminded us all of our context, and the priorities we should hold closest to our hearts, when she said that social instability will get us long before AI does.

 All in all, BCX Disrupt was a valuable and insightful experience.
 I’m incredibly grateful for the opportunity to have attended the event, and look forward to future iterations.